IPv4 address exhaustion: Exhaustion dates and impact

 On 31 January 2011, the last two unreserved IANA address blocks were allocated to APNIC according to RIR request procedures.
 This left five reserved but unallocated blocks.
 In accord with ICANN policies, IANA proceeded to allocate one of those five s to each RIR, exhausting the IANA pool, at a ceremony and press conference on 3 February 2011.

 The various legacy address blocks with administration historically split among the RIRs were distributed to the RIRs in February 2011.

 APNIC was the first regional Internet registry to run out of freely allocated IPv4 addresses, on 15 April 2011.
 This date marked the point where not everyone who needed an IPv4 address could be allocated one.
 As a consequence of this exhaustion, end-to-end connectivity as required by specific applications will not be universally available on the Internet until IPv6 is fully implemented.
 However, IPv6 hosts cannot directly communicate with IPv4 hosts, and have to communicate using special gateway services.
 This means that general-purpose computers must still have IPv4 access, for example through NAT64, in addition to the new IPv6 address, which is more effort than just supporting IPv4 or IPv6.

 In early 2011, only 16–26% of computers were IPv6 capable, while only 0.2% preferred IPv6 addressing with many using transition methods such as Teredo tunneling.
 About 0.15% of the top million websites were IPv6 accessible in 2011.
 Complicating matters, 0.027% to 0.12% of visitors could not reach dual-stack sites, but a larger percentage (0.27%) could not reach IPv4-only sites.
 IPv4 exhaustion mitigation technologies include IPv4 address sharing to access IPv4 content, IPv6 dual-stack implementation, protocol translation to access IPv4 and IPv6-addressed content, and bridging and tunneling to bypass single protocol routers.
 Early signs of accelerated IPv6 adoption after IANA exhaustion are evident.

 Regional exhaustion

-All the RIRs have set aside a small pool of IP addresses for the transition to IPv6 (for example carrier-grade NAT), from which each RIR can typically get at most 1024 in total.
+All the RIRs have set aside a small pool of IP addresses for the transition to IPv6 (for example carrier-grade NAT), from which each LIR can typically get at most 1024 in total.
 ARIN and LACNIC reserves the last for IPv6 transition.
 APNIC, and RIPE NCC have reserved the last obtained block for IPv6 transition.
 AFRINIC reserves a block for this purpose.
 When only this last block remains, the RIR's supply of IPv4 addresses is said to be "exhausted".